 The drawback to stone flooring, however, is that stone sections are quite heavy; your home’s subflooring might require added bracing to support heavy stone floors.
 This added bracing increases your kitchen flooring in Boise costs.
 Pitted stones also provide added traction and lots of eye-catching appeal but those pits and pores also trap and lock dust and debris, often requiring attention from a professional floor cleaner.

-While ceramic pricing is also typically at the high end of your kitchen flooring options, ceramic tiles are more lightweight than stone so that your home’s floor will not typically require added bracing.
+While ceramic pricing is also typically at the high end of your kitchen flooring options, ceramic tiles are more lightweight than stone, so your home’s floor will not typically require added bracing.
 If you prefer a natural look but find that stone installation is out of your budget, consider ceramic tile kitchen flooring for your Boise home.

 While hardwood floors offer an elegant, timeless look, wood is a poor choice for kitchen flooring in Boise as this material absorbs moisture rather easily, expanding as it does.
 As wood dries, it then shrinks.
 This expand-shrink cycle contributes to wood eventually warping or bowing, chipping, cracking, and suffering other such damage.

 Cork is an excellent alternative to wood kitchen flooring in Boise!
 Cork offers a natural look close to hardwood but is much more water-resistant.
-Cork is also soft underfoot and absorbs noise and vibration, for a comfortable interior environment.
+Cork is also soft underfoot and absorbs noise and vibration for a comfortable interior environment.

+You can get affordable options with the best kitchen flooring in Boise.
 Vinyl tile remains a popular choice for Boise kitchen flooring, as vinyl is affordable, easy to install, and relatively easy to clean.
 Today’s vinyl tiles are also available in a wide range of color tones and designs, even resembling high-end stone, ceramic, or wood.

 The downside to vinyl tile is that this flooring option does have something of an artificial look and isn’t always the most attractive choice for new kitchen flooring.
 Vinyl tiles also wear out more quickly than other flooring options, even discoloring or peeling away from underlying adhesives before too long.
-If you do opt for budget-friendly vinyl, choose a reputable, quality brand and a kitchen flooring contractor in Boise for installation, to ensure the job gets done right!
+If you do opt for budget-friendly vinyl, choose a reputable, quality brand and a kitchen flooring contractor in Boise for installation to ensure the job gets done right!

 While the upper plastic layer on a laminate floor offers lots of durability and is very easy to clean, it also tends to feel very uncomfortable underfoot.
 Laminate also offers an artificial look and feel and does little to resist noise and vibration.